3 key takeaways

 Crucial hard skills to include on a resume

-Now that you have some insight into hard skills and why they're so important, let's look at some hard skills examples across industries, roles, and seniority levels that can help you enhance your resume.
+Now that you have some insight into hard skills and why they're so important, let's look at lists of hard skills examples across industries, roles, and seniority levels that can help you enhance your resume.

 General hard skills for a resume